 - Java Stream

-In Java 8, a stream takes input from collections, arrays, or I/O channels and produces results based on the pipelined operations.
-Each intermediate operation is executed lazily and returns a stream, allowing multiple operations to be chained together.
-Terminal operations mark the end of the stream pipeline and produce the final result.
+In Java 8, streams can be created from collections, arrays, or I/O channels.
+Stream operations are categorized into intermediate and terminal operations.
+Intermediate operations are executed lazily and return another stream, allowing multiple operations to be chained together.
+A terminal operation triggers the execution of the stream pipeline and produces the final result, such as a collection, a single value, or a side effect.

 Different ways to build the Stream:--